Executive summaries are great vehicles for winning trust with an audience and showing leadership to a room full of stakeholders.

 Each end-stage executive summary has its own pros and cons.
 The strategy you use will ultimately depend on the complexity of your presentation and how aligned your stakeholders are on reaching a shared conclusion.

-⚡ Prezent Pro-Tip: Every company presentation is different, but the best ones consider your company culture and how well an executive summary is communicated to key stakeholders.
-Know the trigger points for your audience (and diffuse them) and prepare for any questions that may be thrown at you.
-If detailed questions are asked but you can't answer them during the meeting, make a note to discuss them with stakeholders later.
+⚡ Prezent Pro Tip: Every company presentation is different, but the best ones consider your company culture and how well an executive summary is communicated to key stakeholders.

 There should always be an executive summary at the beginning of every presentation, but that summary's essence and message are what engage the audience.